-As with all mods and upgrades, you need to give some thought as to what will work for you, your vehicle and what your requirements are.
-Fitting a high performance brake pad that only starts working when it gets seriously hot won’t be much use for a trip along the highway in heavy traffic, equally, choosing a pad that wears quickly will get very boring (and expensive) when you’re changing them twice a year; trust me, I’ve done that.
+As with all mods and upgrades, you need to give some thought as to what will work for you, your vehicle, and what your requirements are.
+Fitting a high-performance brake pad that only starts working when it gets seriously hot won’t be much use for a trip along the highway in heavy traffic.
+Equally, choosing a pad that wears quickly will get very boring (and expensive) when you’re changing them twice a year.

 To an extent, the vehicle itself will help with pad selection.
-Some pads will only fit European sedans or compacts, while others could be SUV fitment only, I guess the point I’m making is that just because it’s not standard equipment, or marketed as a ‘performance’ upgrade, it may not actually work for you or your vehicle.
+Some pads will only fit European sedans or compacts, while others could be SUV fittings only.
+The point is that just because it’s not standard equipment, or marketed as a ‘performance’ upgrade, it may not actually work for you or your vehicle.

-Fitting brake pads is a relatively easy job, even if you have limited mechanical skills, but please be aware that this is really all that’s quite literally stopping you from having accident – get this wrong and you can significantly damage your car (at best), at worst … it doesn’t bear thinking about.
+Fitting brake pads is a relatively easy job even if you have limited mechanical skills.
+However, please be aware that brake pads are literally all that’s stopping you from having an accident.
+If you install them wrong, you can significantly damage your car (at best) and at worst, well, it doesn’t bear thinking about.

-Use the correct tools for the job – a pair of waterpump pliers makes no substitute for a professional piston wind-back tool (and there’s a high chance you’ll damage the piston or rubber), and by their very nature, caliper bolts are designed to be tight – get the wrong wrench size and you’ll have no end of grief removing the bolt.
+Use the correct tools for the job.
+A pair of water pump pliers makes no substitute for a professional piston wind-back tool (and there’s a high chance you’ll damage the piston or rubber.)
+By their very nature, caliper bolts are designed to be tight.
+If you get the wrong wrench size, you’ll have no end of grief removing the bolt.

-Make sure that the caliper is clean, free from dust and that if it’s a ‘floating’ caliper that slides on a pin, the pin and mechanism are clean and that it slides easily, or you’ll lose braking efficiency and probably wear out one single pad prematurely.
+Make sure that the caliper is clean and free from dust.
+Also, make sure that if it’s a ‘floating’ caliper that slides on a pin, that the pin and mechanism are clean and that it slides easily.
+If not, you’ll lose braking efficiency and probably wear out one single pad prematurely.

 Also, make sure that the new pads are a good fit.
-Sometimes a little ‘dressing’ is needed where the pads have been powder coated to ensure that they’re free to move (although you don’t want excessive movement) in the caliper.
+Sometimes a little ‘dressing’ is needed where the pads have been powder coated to ensure that they’re free to move.
+However, you don’t want excessive movement in the caliper.
 Similar to a floating caliper, if the pad sticks and can’t move, you’ll lose braking power and wear them prematurely.

-Some brake pads have a coating on the reverse side to stop noise transference, and to stop the piston from bonding to the pad.
-If your new pads don’t have this coating, you should use some sort of high temperature grease on the back of the pad instead, but … and it’s a very big but … do not get any of the grease on the braking surface itself.
+Some brake pads have a coating on the reverse side to stop noise transference and to stop the piston from bonding to the pad.
+If your new pads don’t have this coating, you should use some sort of high-temperature grease on the back of the pad instead.
+However, do not get any of the greases on the braking surface itself.

 Finally, when refitting the road wheels, give the wheel hubs and wheel faces (where they mount the hubs) a thorough clean with some sort of wire brush.
 This ensures that the wheels are running true and straight.

-While you’re there, apply some of the same high temp grease to the mating surfaces to make the wheels easier to get off in the future.
-It’s simple mechanics, but small things like this can make all the difference over time – you won’t regret doing the job right, but you may just regret getting it wrong.
+While you’re there, apply some of the same high temp greases to the mating surfaces to make the wheels easier to get off in the future.
+It’s simple mechanics, but small things like this can make all the difference over time.
+You won’t regret doing the job right, but you may just regret getting it wrong.

 Don’t forget to torque the wheels up properly, and if you’re unsure of anything, take professional advice before starting.